YieldRay/soda/README.md

 )
 ```

-A replacement is google fonts: <https://fonts.google.com/icons>
+A replacement is Google fonts: <https://fonts.google.com/icons>

 ## Fonts

 It's highly recommended that you use a font that supports `font-weight: 500`,
-as some component state requires it to behavior clear to user.
+as some component states require it to behavior clear to the user.

 The easiest way is to use the `Roboto` font, just simply add a few lines of css
 code as below!